 Pacificorp Aligns with CAISO’s Market Development in Major Turning Point for Western Power Markets

 Earlier this month, industry participants and watchdogs saw a major announcement that will shape the future of the California ISO’s fledgling Extended Day-Ahead Market (EDAM).
-Pacificorp, the largest grid operator in the west, announced on December 8th that they would be the first electric power company to sign on to the Western Day-Ahead market development.
+Pacificorp, the largest grid operator in the west, announced on December 8 that it would be the first electric power company to sign on to the Western Day-Ahead market development.

 Navigating expanding markets and power market data remains a complex and challenging endeavor.
 To learn how Yes Energy’s energy market data and analytic tools can empower companies to confidently navigate wholesale power market data and maximize their bottom line, request a demo.